Downloading content for offline mode

 • Is a social mobilization or health promotion programme in place?

-• Which sources of information do people use most?
+• Which sources do people use/trust the most for information?